 Finding car insurance fronting a tempting option?
 Read on to learn if it really is a good idea.

-What do I need to know about car insurance fronting?
+What do you need to know about car insurance fronting?

 If you're the main driver of a car and you've listed someone else in the hope to save money, you're committing insurance fraud.